eramdiaz/translator/README.md

 The repository consists on four folders:
 - `translator` contains the python files where all the layers, models, trainers and data classes used are defined.
-- `data` contains trained tokenizers ready to use inside the `tokenizers` folder and training data.
+- `data` contains trained tokenizers inside the `tokenizers` folder and training data.
 Currently, the only training set which is available is the `IWSLMT2016` dataset.
 - `checkpoints` contains trained models available to load and use.
-These models are organized in folders whose names follow the format `$language_model_translates_from-$language_model_translates_to$other_info-$date`.
+These models are organized in folders whose name follow the format `$language_model_translates_from-$language_model_translates_to-$other_info-$date`.
-- `tests` contains the tests for the project code.
+- `tests` contains unittests for the code.

-### Structure of the code
+### Code structure.

 The folder `translator`, where all the functions and classes needed for train and apply a translator are defined, contains the files.
 - `tokenizer.py`: defines the functions `load_tokenizer` and `train_tokenizer` which load and train respectively a `sentencepiece.SentencePieceProcessor` tokenizer.